cjoy-ant/quizz-app/README.md

-### Boilerplate app structure for Quiz App project
+### This is my Studio Ghibli Quiz for Thinkful's Quiz App Assignment